Dretacbe/Dretacbe/README.md

 [gmail]: mailto:yangmain3@gmail.com
 [patreon]: https://patreon.com/Dreta

-### Hello there!
+## "We can only see a short distance ahead, but we can see plenty there that needs to be done." - Alan Turing

-I am a student, and a casual developer!
+I am Dreta, a student and a freelancer developer.

 Skill Level:
 - **Python**: Advanced